MichaelKoster70/RemoteDebuggerLaunchExtension/src/readme.md

 # `src` Directory
 Root folder holding the soource code for the extension and the associated build tools.

+### Notable files
+- [ReleaseNotes.md](ReleaseNotes.md): Release notes for the current release.

 ## Directory Structure
 ### `Extension`
 - source code for the extension

 ### `Tools`
 - source code for the tools